 Two more people have died of COVID-19 in the nation's capital, according to the city's public health officials.

 Ottawa Public Health reported 35 new cases on Saturday, less than half the daily total confirmed Friday.
 There have now been 8,139 confirmed COVID-19 cases in Ottawa since the start of the pandemic, with 7,374 considered resolved.

 The majority of Saturday's cases are people over 30.

 The city's number of active cases is down by 13 since yesterday, to 399.
 There are also now 112 fewer confirmed active cases in the nation's capital than there were this time last week.

-There are 42 people hospitalized with the virus, four of whom are in intensive care, as well as 57 active outbreaks at city institutions like long-term care facilities and child-care centres.
+Thirty people are hospitalized with the virus, with two in intensive care.
+There are also 27 active outbreaks at city institutions like long-term care facilities and child-care centres.

 The reports from OPH don't necessarily reflect how many people tested positive for COVID-19 on the day the statistics are made public; rather, they indicate the number of new cases OPH is notified of as of 2 p.m. the previous day.

-The region has had 2,479 cases of COVID-19 and 43 deaths since the pandemic began.
+The Outaouais has seen 3,240 confirmed cases of COVID-19 and 70 deaths since the start of the pandemic.